 The earliest ommission is Amar Singh Bandai, the Jathedar of the Bandai Khalsa who despite being killed by Tat Khalsa Singhs died a death so heroic it was immortalised by Gyani Gian Singh in Panth Prakash.

 Bhai Mani Singh is another person not included, despite a history of taking part in a number of wars and the heroic nature of his death.
-On refusing to convert to Islam, he was sentenced to death by beign chopped up by every joint.
+On refusing to convert to Islam, he was sentenced to death by having every joint dismembered.
 As the executioner began by making an incision on his wrist, Mani Singh stopped the executioner, telling him his first joint started with his finger tips.
 I haven't included him in the list because, although involved in battles, he is more reknowned for his scholarly work and his battles are less documented.

 Then there is Nawab Kapur Singh Virk, the first unanimously elected leader of the Sikhs following Banda Singh Bahadur and the individual who created the Sikh confederacy and Misl system as well as being the leader of the Singhpuria Misl, one of the most successful of its time.

 The Misl system gave birth to many Sikh warriors such as Charat Singh Sukerchakkia, Chajja Singh Dhillon of the Bhangi Misl, Hari Singh Dhillon, another Bhangi leader and first leader of the Taruna Dal of Nihangs, Phul Singh Sidhu of the Phulkian Misl, Jai Singh Sandhu of the Kanheya Misl and Dasaundha Singh Shergill of the Nishanwalia Misl,

 The Namdhari movement in the 1870's has also not been included despite tremendous sacrifices for the Sikh nation nor have the Sikhs from the Akhand Kirtani Jatha who lost their lives in 1978 - but again they deserve mention and I encourage you to do further research into them.
-The list here is subjective, you may not agree with all the individuals, or the order they are in, but one thing that is hard to argue - they all deserve a mention.
+The list here is subjective, you may not agree with all the individuals, or the order they are in, but one thing that is hard to argue - they met the ideal of a Saint-Solider.